intel/linux-intel-lts/README.md

 Once your checksum is correct, please do next step.

-iii) Configure your Linux Environment and verify the GPG signature of a tag ( one time setup)
+### Configure your Linux Environment and verify the GPG signature of a tag ( one time setup)

 After you get the right pub key, please import it:
 $ gpg --import EB4D99E5113E284368955757F18D9D84E60D69E7.asc